dataArtisans/flink-training-web/web/localExec.md

 permalink: /localExec.html
 ---

-Developing Flink programs in an IDE is comfortable because programs can be easily executed and debugged.
+Developing Flink programs in an IDE is comfortable because the programs can be easily executed and debugged.
 However in order to execute a program on a running Flink system, the program needs to be packaged and submitted.
-Flink offers a webinterface to monitor the execution of a program.
+The progress of the executed program can be monitored on Flink's webinterface.

 Here we will show the necessary steps to package, submit, and monitor a Flink program on a local Flink instance.
-Executing a Flink program on a cluster or YARN setup is very similar.

 ### Packaging a program for execution